 5. Put on the finishing touches.

 Homes with super-clean spaces, updated decor, and a free welcome basket or bottle of wine in the fridge often get the best reviews.
-As cute as they may be, these freebies really do matter.
-Considering that as many as 30 percent of Airbnb rentals come from repeat customers, McConnell says, “You’ll want to delight your guests every step of the way.”
+As cute as they are, these freebies really do matter.
+Considering as many as 30 percent of Airbnb rentals come from repeat customers, McConnell says, “You’ll want to delight your guests every step of the way.”

 6. Consider outside help.

-Depending how often you rent your home or spare room on Airbnb, you may need to call in the reinforcements.
-McConnell says HomeAway’s marketing materials advertise that the average host will need 8.4 hours per week to manage his or her marketing, bookings, cleaning, etc. For homeowners whose time is valuable or who are looking to make more money, McConnell suggests working with the pros.
+Depending how often you rent your home on Airbnb, you may need to call in reinforcements.
+McConnell says HomeAway’s marketing materials say the average host will need 8.4 hours per week to manage his or her marketing, bookings, and cleaning.
+For homeowners with limited time, McConnell suggests working with the pros.
 His site, Rented.com, has over 800 management companies listed.
 “It’s easy to find and compare your options,” he says.